8. VFIO Library

 };

-dao_vfio_platform_device_free() releases the VFIO platform device and frees the associated memory.
+dao_vfio_device_free() releases the VFIO device and frees the associated memory.

-Upon closing all open devices, the container can be shut down by calling dao_vfio_platform_fini().
+Upon closing all open devices, the container can be shut down by calling dao_vfio_fini().